Dr. Victor J. Boschini, Jr.

 Three themes that have emerged as foundational to TCU’s institutional goals and key to the University’s strategic priorities include diversity and inclusion; a highly engaging TCU academic and student life experience; and student support with an integrated and holistic student success model.
 Efforts are underway to implement the plan in alignment with annual budgeting and assessment, with development of a dashboard to monitor progress over the course of the next few years.

 Fundraising is in progress for institutional priorities embodied in this bold and ambitious strategic plan, with TCU currently in the leadership gift phase of The Campaign for TCU.
 At the April 2019 meeting of the Board of Trustees, the Board approved a $1 billion campaign goal.
 This goal signifies the Board’s intent to sustain momentum at a critical time with strong leadership in place, to solidify TCU’s place among its peer aspirant schools, and to deliver real-world impact.
-The public phase of the campaign will commence in October 2019 with a series of kick-off events across the country over the next 12-18 months.

 — Sue McClellan, Student Affairs